Androz2091/discord-giveaways/README.md

 -   **options.prize**: the giveaway prize.
 -   **options.hostedBy**: the user who hosts the giveaway.
 -   **options.winnerCount**: the number of giveaway winners.
+-   **options.requiredWinnerCount**: the required number of giveaway winners.
 -   **options.winnerIDs**: the IDs of the giveaway winners. ⚠ You do not have to and would not even be able to set this as a start option!
 The array only gets filled when a giveaway ends or is rerolled!
 -   **options.botsCanWin**: whether bots can win the giveaway.
 -   **options.exemptPermissions**: an array of discord permissions.
 Server members who have at least one of these permissions will not be able to win a giveaway even if they react to it.
+-   **options.default.requiredParticipationCount**: the required number of participations the giveaway needs to have before it is able to end
+-   **options.default.noValidEndingInterval**: the amount of time the giveaway should get extended for if "requiredParticipationCount" or "requiredWinnerCount" get not reached
 -   **options.embedColor**: a hexadecimal color for the embeds of giveaways.
 -   **options.embedColorEnd**: a hexadecimal color the embeds of giveaways when they are ended.
 -   **options.reaction**: the reaction that users will have to react to in order to participate.